engeir/bladeGPS-Game/gps_pygame/README.md

 ~~~
 and get a promt weather to use real time GNSS-coordinates or a static position.
 For real time coordinates you will need a GNSS receiver.
 The program is tested to work with u-blox EVK-M8C.

 A `.kml` file is written which can be opened using Google Earh Pro, so for better visualization, Google Earth Pro is recommended.
-When run, the program will also write the coordinates to the file `log.txt` to be able to look back at the recorded data.
+When run, the program will also write the coordinates to the file `log.txt` to be able to look back at the recorded data, and when the program closes, a file `log.html` is created that draw the complete route.